 14. Provide estimates of annual cost to the Federal Government.
 Also, provide a description of the method used to estimate cost, which should include quantification of hours, operation expenses (such as equipment, overhead, printing, and support staff), and any other expense that would not have been incurred without this collection of information.
 Agencies also may aggregate cost estimates from Items 12, 13, and 14 in a single table.

-Initial estimated operational costs include adding one employee who will work at the National Cemetery Scheduling Office in St. Louis, Missouri.
-This employee is needed to process pre-need burial planning information and issue burial eligibility determinations.
-Annual average cost is projected to be $50,000.
-Additional equipment costs may be necessary to support the employee.
+Initial estimated operational costs include adding four employees who will work at the National Cemetery Scheduling Office in St. Louis, Missouri.
+These employees are needed to process and issue pre-need burial eligibility determinations.
+Annual average cost is projected to be $250,000.
+Additional equipment costs may be necessary to support the employees.

 15. Explain the reason for any program changes or adjustments reported in Items 13 or 14 of OMB 83-I

-This is a current collection that was first approved on 8/27/2012.
-There are no program changes or adjustments reported in this submission.
-Following approval, the OMB expiration date will be included on the instrument, VA form 40-10007.
+VA is responding to the emerging needs of Veterans and their family members to plan for burial in a VA national cemetery.
+We are moving from a mere planning tool to providing determinations of eligibility.
+This change supports the Secretary’s MyVA plan to streamline access to benefits and meets the core values of integrity, commitment, advocacy, respect, and excellence (ICARE).
+NCA was recently granted OMB approval for a non-substantive change to VA form 40-10007 December 18, 2015.

 16. For collections of information whose results will be published, outline plans for tabulation and publication.
 Address any complex analytical techniques that will be used.
 Provide the time schedule for the entire project, including beginning and ending dates of the collection of information, completion of report, publication dates, and other actions.

+Implementation of the project is expected by late calendar year 2016.
 Information will be collected on an ongoing basis.

 17. If seeking approval to omit the expiration date for OMB approval of the information collection, explain the reasons that display would be inappropriate.